Best movies to watch on Amazon Prime Video

 Suspiria

-Landmark horror fantasy from cult director Dario Argento, which is a surprising mixture of menacing Grand Guignol ambiance, dazzling colors, gory violence, lush décor and pounding soundtrack.
+Landmark horror fantasy from cult director Dario Argento, which is a surprising mixture of menacing Grand Guignol environment, dazzling colors, gory violence, lush décor and pounding soundtrack.
 Watch on Amazon Prime Video

 - Learn our full Suspiria assessment